AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ## Navigation bar

-The navigation bar surfaces tools to switch navigation, customize the overview layout, and expand or minimize the workspace view.
+The navigation bar surfaces tools to switch navigation, customize the overview layout, and adjust the page view.
 It also displays the Experience Manager Guides profile that is currently being used.

 ![](images/aem-home-nav-bar.png){width="800" align="left"}